12Mosch/Cognify/docs/SPACED_REPETITION_IMPLEMENTATION.md

 - `getStudyQueue(deckId, maxCards?, shuffle?)`: **Primary API** - Get a unified study queue combining due cards and new cards, with optional shuffling for varied experience
 - `getStudyQueueStats(deckId)`: Get statistics about the study queue (due count, new count, total study cards)
-- `getNextReviewInfo(deckId)`: Get next review information including earliest due date and deck statistics for enhanced "All Caught Up" messaging
+- `getNextReviewInfo(deckId)`: **Performance Optimized** - Get next review information using O(1) indexed queries for earliest due date and deck statistics for enhanced "All Caught Up" messaging
 - `getDueCardsForDeck(deckId)`: Get cards that are due for review using efficient compound index
 - `getNewCardsForDeck(deckId, limit?)`: **Deprecated** - Use `getStudyQueue` instead for unified experience